Novelty is rare in the VPN industry. And it is especially exciting when something new comes along and makes us reexamine our standards.

 WireGuard is built to be more efficient than OpenVPN and IKEv2.
 But that doesn’t necessarily mean it will perform better than other VPN protocols.

-People love to compare VPN protocols.
-For this reason, people often put up WireGuard against OpenVPN and IKEv2.
+Since people love to compare VPN protocols, they often put WireGuard against OpenVPN and IKEv2.
+And so did we.

 WireGuard vs. OpenVPN